MrinalAich/Distributed-Computing/Termination Detection/README.md

 The algorithms was tested in Microsoft Azure Virtual Machines.
 The following snapshot shows the working on the application.
 <p align="center"> <img src="https://github.com/MrinalAich/Distributed-Computing/blob/master/Termination%20Detection/Figures/azure_remote_VM_at_microsoft_cloud_logFile.png" width="700" height="400" /> </p>

+## How to RUN
+The folder contains the following files:

+(1) Inside Weight_Thrwoing folder
+1. sourceCode.cpp - Source Code for termination detection by Weight throwing.
+2. in-params.txt - Input parameters for the algorithm.
+3. topology.txt - Topology of the distributed network.

+(2) Inside Spanning_Tree folder
+1. sourceCode.cpp - Source Code for termination detection by Spanning Tree.
+2. in-params.txt - Input parameters for the algorithm.
+3. topology.txt - Topology of the distributed network.

+Note -
+1. Strictly adhering to the input format as given in the problem statement.
+2. No. of active nodes to be present in 'in-params.txt' at the last line(not mentioned in the problem statement).
+3. In case of Spanning Tree based algorithm, the spanning tree of the network will be mentioned after the network topology.
+4. The configuration file contains details of all nodes, so during execution mentioning the node Id will be required to retreive details about that node.
+5. Log files will be created with Node-Id suffixed to the name like "LogFile_<NodeId>.txt".

+Compiling: g++ -pthread -std=c++11 -g ProgAssgn2_cs16mtech11009.cpp

+Execution: To execute Node with Id-1 : ./a.out 1

+Input Format: Refer Read Me.pdf